Induced Minor Models. I. Structural Properties and Algorithmic Consequences: Introduction

-Every induced-minor closed class can be characterized by a family $\mathcal F$ of forbidden induced minors.
-The set $\mathcal F$ may be finite or infinite (as in the case of bisimplicial graphs).\footnote{For a simpler example, consider the case when $\mathcal F$ consists of all complements of cycles.} However, contrary to case of the induced subgraph relation, finiteness of the family of forbidden induced minors does not imply polynomial-time recognition (unless P = NP).
-Indeed, as shown by Fellows, Kratochv\'{\i}l, Middendorf, and Pfeiffer in 1995~\cite{MR1308575}, there exists a graph $H$ such that determining if a given graph $G$ contains $H$ as an induced minor is NP-complete.
-Recently, Korhonen and Lokshtanov showed that this can happen even if $H$ is a tree~\cite{korhonen2023inducedminorfree}.
+Every induced-minor-closed class can be characterized by a family $\mathcal F$ of forbidden induced minors.
+The set $\mathcal F$ may be finite (for instance, $\mathcal{F} = \{K_{2,3}\}$ yields the class of graphs in which each minimal separator induces a subgraph with independence number at most $2$; see, e.g.,~\cite{DMS_JCTB2024,chakraborty2025k23inducedminorfreegraphsadmit}) or infinite (as in the case of bisimplicial graphs, which are defined as graphs in which each minimal separator is a union of two cliques, see~\cite{milanic2023bisimplicial}).\footnote{For a simpler example, consider the case when $\mathcal F$ consists of all complements of cycles.} However, contrary to the case of the induced subgraph relation, finiteness of the family of forbidden induced minors does not imply polynomial-time recognition (unless \textsf{P} = \textsf{NP}).
+Indeed, as shown by Fellows, Kratochv\'{\i}l, Middendorf, and Pfeiffer in 1995~\cite{MR1308575}, there exists a graph $H$ such that determining if a given graph $G$ contains $H$ as an induced minor is \textsf{NP}-complete.
+Recently, Korhonen and Lokshtanov showed that this can happen even when $H$ is a tree~\cite{korhonen2023inducedminorfree}.
+Even more recently, Aboulker, Bonnet, Picavet, and Trotignon~\cite{aboulker2025induceddisjointpathsinduced} showed that this can also happen when $H$ is subcubic and without two adjacent degree-$3$ vertices.